US AND CANADA REFUNDS NOW AVAILABLE!

 If you’re really still unsure and want a second opinion, simply head down to your nearest beauty counter.
 Often foundations will be tailored to certain undertones, so by using that logic, the beauty assistant should be able to help you find yours.

 Congratulations fellow Ice Queens!
 Not dissimilar to Elsa from Frozen, as a cool-tone-ee, you join the ranks of celebrities such as Lupita Nyong’o, Rachel McAdams, Taylor Swift and Anne Hathaway.
-Cool toned gals rock the ‘gemstone’ shades – think cobalt blue, emerald, ruby… As well as this they look good in anything frosty and cool – mint greens, navy, lilac, lavender, rosey pinks, grey.
+Cool toned gals rock the ‘gemstone’ shades – think cobalt blue, emerald, ruby… As well as this they look good in anything frosty and cool – mint greens, navy, lilac, lavender, rosey pinks, grey, silver.
 Basically, think pastel.
 Also, don’t be afraid to rock a deep blue or purple.
 Avoid bright orange and yellows as they can wash you out.

 Not quite sure where your skin sits?
 Well, lucky you!
 As a neutrally toned girl, you join celebrities such as Sandra Bullock, Emma Watson and Jennifer Aniston.
 Having a blend of warm and cool tones means you can pretty much get away with wearing anything you like.
 And yes, every other girl (including me) will hate you.
 If I had to give any advice, (and it’s not a hard and fast rule), perhaps try to avoid super-vibrant colours.
 They might overpower your fabulous skin tone.
 Oh, and make sure red is in your wardrobe.
 Just go for it!